hashbangcode/vlad/vlad/scripts/rsync_vlad_to_project/README.md

 # Vlad to project rsync script

+## IMPORTANT - PLEASE READ

+Vlad is still under heavy development and as such, the effects of running this script may change between versions.
+Only run this script to update your projects if you are aware of recent changes in Vlad.
+If you're unsure, backup your destination project before running this script.

 ## Description

 Use this script (````vlad-rsync.sh````) to copy Vlad's files from this directory to a new or existing project directory.